 Method

 Data was collected via online questionnaires to stakeholders in the process of ITE, namely ITE students and school-based senior mentors, using open questions requiring a text-based response.
+Senior mentors are those within each school who have oversight of all the ITE students placed there; they are typically experienced and well-placed to respond.
 The questions focused on learning needed in order to become a teacher, the relationships between theory and practice and the perceived status of the theory and the practice of that theory.
 The first phase of study involved student teachers and school-based senior mentors on the Secondary PGCE programme and was conducted through both English and Welsh medium.
 The online questionnaire was sent to 210 students and 45 senior mentors.
 The participants were those student teachers and mentors involved in the pilot projects as well as those who were not participating in the pilot projects.
 The questionnaire was distributed electronically via the programme’s virtual learning environment which was accessible by all student participants and via email to school-based mentors.

 One of the key purposes of this research is to explore perceptions, and evaluate or discover commonalities between school-based mentors’ perceptions of what it means to develop an effective teacher.
 Another purpose was to interpret student teachers’ perceptions of what it means to become an effective teacher.
 Thematic analysis was used to identify patterns of meaning in the response dataset related to aspects of the activity setting.
 In this sense the aspects of the activity setting were pre-defined codes into which the data was sorted, however perceptions that did not readily align to the pre-defined codes were also noted.
 This method of analysis is innovative and supports the application of activity theory to the field of education (Barnes 2015, Barnes and Kennewell 2016).
 The identification of common themes concerning the attitudes of the participants highlighted the most salient meanings present in that dataset, it is within these common themes where contradictions tended to emerge.
 For example when analysing data pre-coded to “Roles and Divisions of Labour” it emerged there were differences in the perceptions regarding the status of the school-based and university-based learning.
 The themes which emerged were then associated with the mediating factors of the activity setting for analysis.
 The mediating factors of the actual setting were interpreted and contradictions noted.
 The implications of these contradictions were then discussed in order to inform future change.